Generalized cold-atom simulators for vacuum decay: SUPPLEMENTAL MATERIAL

 Much of the scientific insight that will be derived from analogue vacuum decay experiments will come from comparing against instanton calculations in Euclidean time $\tau=\rmi t$.
 These predict a decay rate per unit volume that can be written as~\cite{Coleman:1977py,Callan:1977pt}

-where $d$ is the number of spatial dimensions, $A$ is a fluctuation determinant prefactor, and $B$ is the Euclidean `bounce' action describing the bubble nucleation event.
-In our effective relativistic theory, this action is given by
+where $d$ is the number of spatial dimensions, $A$ is a fluctuation determinant prefactor, and $B$ is the Euclidean `bounce' action describing the nucleation event.
+In our effective relativistic theory, this action is

-where $\varphi_\mathrm{b}$ is the $O(d+1)$-symmetric bounce solution.
-It is instructive to factor out all of the dimensionful quantities in this expression, to extract the overall scaling with experimental parameters.
+where $\varphi_\mathrm{b}(\tau,\vb*x)$ is the $O(d+1)$-symmetric bounce solution, and $U(\varphi)$ is the potential~\eqref{eq:potential}.
+It is instructive to factor out the dimensionful quantities in this expression, to extract the overall scaling with experimental parameters.
 Using our definitions of $m_0$, $c_\varphi$, and $\varphi_0$, we then obtain

 where $\bar{B}$ is a dimensionless bounce action that depends only on $\lambda$.
 As discussed in the main text, the action is proportional to the dimensionless density $\bar{n}_\varphi=n\xi_\varphi^d$, which controls the amplitude of vacuum fluctuations.
 We also see that, because $\epsilon\ll1$, the action becomes parametrically larger as the number of dimensions increases, suppressing the decay rate.
 (Recall that this is part of our motivation for considering a 1D example setup.)